greyhayv/MultiDelete/README.md

 # MultiDelete
-A Tool to delete not needed Minecraft Worlds in multiple Instances of Minecraft with just one click.
+A GUI-Based, easy to use and install Tool to delete Minecraft Worlds in multiple Instances of Minecraft with just one click.
+Features:
+-You can pick what instances to delete from.
+-You can pick what the world name has to start with, include or end with.
+(So you dont accidentally delete Practice Maps)
+tags: worlds

 ![Deleting Worlds](https://user-images.githubusercontent.com/107059342/175829141-d05fb713-1f1a-4aa6-93b5-7f8b7bba8262.png)